mdn/content/files/en-us/web/javascript/reference/global_objects/promise/any/index.md

 A {{jsxref("Promise")}} that is:

 - **Already rejected**, if the `iterable` passed is empty.
 - **Asynchronously fulfilled**, when any of the promises in the given `iterable` fulfills.
-The fulfillment value is the rejection reason of the first promise that was rejected.
+The fulfillment value is the fulfillment value of the first promise that was fulfilled.
 - **Asynchronously rejected**, when all of the promises in the given `iterable` reject.
 The rejection reason is an {{jsxref("AggregateError")}} containing an array of rejection reasons in its `errors` property.
 The errors are in the order of the promises passed, regardless of completion order.
 If the `iterable` passed is non-empty but contains no pending promises, the returned promise is still asynchronously (instead of synchronously) rejected.

 ## Description